doitsujin/dxbc-spirv/ir/ir.md

 Each instruction is encoded as follows:
 - The opcode token, laid out as follows:
   - The opcode itself (10 bits)
-  - The instruction flags (6 bits)
+  - The instruction flags (8 bits)
-  - The number of argument tokens that follow, excluding the type tokens (remaining bits).
+- The operand count
 - A list of tokens declaring the return type.
 Types are encoded as follows:
   - A single header token declaring array dimensionality (2 bits) and struct member count (remaining bits).
   - For each array dimension, one token storing the array size in that dumension.